vtex/delivery-packages/README.md

 **returns:**
 - **isDeliveryAddress**
 Type: `boolean`
-If the address refer address refer to a residential address (to deliver items)
+If the address refers to a residential address (to deliver items)

 ## getDeliveryAvailableAddresses (addresses)

-Filter only residential and complete address (can be deliver items)
+Filter only residential and complete address

 ##### Usage
 ```js